 DB: How are you staying creative in quarantine?

 GC: Fortunately, I have been able to have a studio up and running during quarantine here in Oklahoma.
 I have been working on finishing my new album.
 Putting the final touches on it while in isolation has created a new intimate connection between me and the music.
 I feel closer to this body of work than I once did.

 DB: Your world tour had to be postponed due to the coronavirus.
 How do you stay connected with your fans during these times?

 GC: I talk to those girls and gays every single day online.
 They are my rock and they always will be.
 We’ve been doing this together now for 10 years, so no pandemic is going to stop our connection.

 DB: What are you most excited about when you are back on the road?

 GC: I am addicted to performing, and I am not sure I realized that until being forced to take this break.
 I am just ready to be back on stage.
-I miss the exhilaration of shows, seeing the fans, and wearing my heart on my sleeve through the music.
+The exhilaration of shows, seeing the fans, and wearing my heart on my sleeve through the music, I miss.
 I cannot wait to get back.

 DB: We assume that “Dancing Next to Me” and “Honeysuckle” are part of a new album.
 How does this new music differ from your 2019 album Portraits?

 GC: The new album is more introspective, and it feels older.
 I have been telling the fans that, in many ways, the new album is me looking at myself in the mirror and splashing cold water on my face.